alixa-io/Disclaimer/Privacy Policy.md

 <br>

 The personal data we collect is stored on servers in the EU.
-By default, the data is stored in OVH, but we may need to process your personal data in another country.
+By default, the data is stored in Vercel, but we may need to process your personal data in another country.

 <br>